-- It is sounds too good to be true it probably is
+- If it sounds too good to be true it probably is

-- Be suspicious of people contact you out of the blue or from companies you haven’t heard of
+- Be suspicious of people who contact you out of the blue or from companies you haven’t heard of

 - Be aware of pressuring messages “if you don’t act now you will miss this golden opportunity”